Curriculum Intent Statement

 Our curriculum aims to improve the life chances of all children by ensuring each child becomes:

 - A successful learner, who enjoys learning, makes good progress and achieves well.

 - A confident individual, able to live a safe, healthy and fulfilling life.

 - A responsible citizen, able to make a positive contribution to society.

-We ensure all of our pupils have access to a wide range of cultural experiences, including, music and dance performances at major events, theatre, museum and gallery visits, places of worship and the Houses of Parliament.
-We have a strong focus on the performing and creative arts, public speaking and debating and provide specialist provision in art, DT and music.
+In lessons and outside the class room, our broad and engaging curriculum is designed to ensure all pupils are aware of cultural capital - the best knowledge, skills and understandings that have been thought and said, across the world, to engender an appreciation of human creativity and achievement.
+We ensure all pupils have access to a wide range of cultural experiences, including live music and dance performances, visits to the theatre, museums and galleries, places of worship and the Houses of Parliament.
+We have a strong focus on the performing and creative arts, public speaking and debating and provide specialist provision in Art, Design Technology and Music.

-The curriculum also extends beyond the academic as we support pupils to develop in many diverse aspects of life.
-There is a strong emphasis on children's personal development through our Bowes values, including the development of learning, thinking, personal, social and emotional skills, resilience, responsibility and respect.
-We put a strong emphasis on pupil voice to encourage independent and engaged learners, promoted through the Bowes Parliament, school council and development of young leadership skills.
-PSHE and SMSC are embedded into our curriculum planning and the ethos of the school.
+The curriculum also extends beyond the academic as we support pupils' personal development through our Bowes values and the development of character, personal, social and health education, spiritual and cultural awareness.
+This includes our commitment to developing an understanding and empathy for issues and events in the local, national and international community.
+We put a strong emphasis on pupil voice to encourage independent and engaged learners, promoted in lessons, the Bowes Parliament and the development of young leadership skills.

 Our curriculum intentions are best summed up in our drivers: Values; Opportunity; Inclusion for all; Community; Environment - V-O-I-C-E.